Low German: Classification

 Low German is a part of the continental West Germanic dialect continuum.
 To the West, it blends into the Low Franconian languages, including Dutch.
 A distinguishing feature between the Low Franconian varieties and Low German varieties is the plural of the verbs.
 Low German varieties have a common verbal plural ending, whereas Low Franconian varieties have a different form for the second person plural.
 This is complicated in that in most Low Franconian varieties, including standard Dutch, the original second-person plural form has replaced the singular.
 Some dialects, including again standard Dutch, innovated a new second-person plural form in the last few centuries, using the other plural forms as the source.

 To the South, Low German blends into the High German dialects of Central German that have been affected by the High German consonant shift.
 The division is usually drawn at the Benrath line that traces the maken – machen isogloss.

 To the East, it abuts the Kashubian language (the only remnant of the Pomeranian language) and, since the expulsion of nearly all Germans from the Polish part of Pomerania following the Second World War, also by the Polish language.
 East Pomeranian and Central Pomeranian are dialects of Low German.

 To the North and Northwest, it abuts the Danish and the Frisian languages.
 In Germany, Low German has replaced the Danish and Frisian languages in many regions.
 Saterland Frisian is the only remnant of East Frisian language and is surrounded by Low German, as are the few remaining North Frisian varieties, and the Low German dialects of those regions have influences from Frisian substrates.

 Most linguists classify the dialects of Low German together with English and Frisian as the North Sea Germanic or Ingvaeonic languages.
-However, most exclude Low German from the group often called Anglo-Frisian languages because some distinctive features of that group of languages are only partially preserved in Low German, for instance the Ingvaeonic nasal spirant law (some dialects have us, os for "us" whereas others have uns, ons), and because other distinctive features almost do not occur in Low German at all, for instance the palatalization and assibilation of (compare palatalized forms such as English cheese, Frisian tsiis to non-palatalized forms such as Low German Kees or Kaise, Dutch kaas, German Käse but Low German Sever/Sebber while German Käfer) However, since Anglo-Frisian features occur in Low German and especially in its older language stages, there is a tendency to prefer the Ingvaeonic classification instead of the Anglo-Frisian one, which also takes Low German into account.
-Because Old Saxon came under strong Old High German and Old Low Franconian influence early on and therefore lost many Ingvaeonic features that were to be found much more extensively in earlier language states.
+However, most exclude Low German from the group often called Anglo-Frisian languages because some distinctive features of that group of languages are only partially preserved in Low German, for instance the Ingvaeonic nasal spirant law (some dialects have us, os for "us" whereas others have uns, ons), and because other distinctive features almost do not occur in Low German at all, for instance the palatalization and assibilation of (compare palatalized forms such as English cheese, Frisian tsiis to non-palatalized forms such as Low German Kees or Kaise, Dutch kaas, German Käse but Low German Sever/Sebber while German Käfer) Because Old Saxon came under strong Old High German and Old Low Franconian influence early on and therefore lost many Ingvaeonic features that were to be found much more extensively in earlier language states.